litexlang/litex-tutorial/Essentials/2_proposition.md

     y + z > x
 ```

 Also, you can claim a Proposition without any logic but only a name like the following line, which means `x`, `y`, `z` in `R` is able to form triangles in any situation.
-Obviously, this proposition is false.
+Obviously, this proposition is false with the knowledge we have.
 But you can still claim it anyway.

 ```litex
 prop form_triangles(x, y, z R)